aasm/aasm/README.md

 end
 ```

-Also You can skip the validation at instance level with `some_event_name_without_validation!` method.
+Also, you can skip the validation at instance level with `some_event_name_without_validation!` method.
 With this you have the flexibility of having validation for all your transitions by default and then skip it wherever required.
 Please note that only state column will be updated as mentioned in the above example.